Category Archives: Creative Destruction

 eBay's Xcommerce platform

 If you haven’t read Steve Yegge’s eye-opening rant about the power of platforms vs. products, you should.
 He rambles and gets a bit technical (he is a Google engineer after all) but he brilliantly explains the value of building platforms that can be extended by others vs. building stand-alone products.
 This matters to much smaller companies as well, even publishers.
-Taking a platform approach to infrastructure you already need (like a customized web CMS) will at minimum save money, and could turn into a business in its own right for you.
-Read the rest of this entry
+Taking a platform approach to infrastructure you already need (like a customized web CMS) will at minimum save money, and could turn into a business in its own right for you. (more…)

 Amazon’s brilliant power play: Kindle Fire